TalhaAkhlaq/Keyboard-Joystick/README.md

 ##
 ### Wooting 60 HE Mod

-Designed a clamp-on grip for the Wooting 60HE to add a stable handhold during joystick use.
+Designed an attachment for the Wooting 60HE that adds a stable handhold during joystick use.

 ## Versions